PallaviRChallagundla/coding-practice/README.md

 ## Structure
 - `NeetCode/` → Solutions categorized by difficulty (Easy / Medium / Hard)
-- `HackerRank/` → Solutions categorized by difficulty (Easy / Medium / Hard)
+- `HackerRank/` → Solutions for SQL practice questions categorized by difficulty (Easy / Medium / Hard)

 ## Notes
 - Each solution includes the problem statement link, approach, and complexity analysis where applicable.